bcoin-org/bcoin-org.github.io/guides-markdown/crowdfund-tx.md

 - Add a fund matching scheme where someone can say they will match future contributions
 - Currently the examples split transactions to make a coin available that equals the target contribution amount.
 This is expensive since you have to broadcast multiple transactions.
 An interface to choose to donate from available available coins might help to make this more efficient.

-Make sure to get in touch with us on Twitter or Slack if you build out any of these ideas!
+Make sure to get in touch with us on Twitter or Telegram if you build out any of these ideas!

 Again, for a working example of the code (without all the text and explanations), check out [the repo on github](https://github.com/Bucko13/bitcoin-fundraise).